 The nematodes make your plant less vigorous and the leaves turn brown around August.
 There isn't a good treatment for the insects other than having a professional treat the plants.
 The insecticide used is not available to the home gardener and doesn't always work.
 Another way to treat them is by putting the plant in a hot water bath that is hot, but not so hot it will damage the crown of the hosta.
 The best treatment, if you want to be sure you've gotten rid of them, is to dispose of the plant.

 The black vine weevil will eat the plant when they are still in their larval stage.
 They leave notches and holes in the leaves.

-The virus is caused when the plant is cut.
+The virus is spread when the plant is cut.
 The sap from the cut plant can infect other plants.
 The sap can be carried on your hand or tools used for cutting.
-Other ways it can be spread are cutting the flowers, a lawn mower accidentally cutting a plant and other ways.
-It could also be transmitted when a spade or other tool is used to dig a hosta and a leaf or stem is cut while using the spade.
+Other ways it can be spread are cutting the flowers, or a lawnmower accidentally cutting a plant.
+It may also be transmitted when a spade or other tool is used to dig a hosta and a leaf or stem is cut while using the spade.

-When doing any of these task, be sure to disinfect your tools and hands.
-If you recognize the virus in any of your plants, the best plan is to destroy your hosta and don't replant another one in the same spot.
+When doing any of these tasks, be sure to disinfect your tools and hands.
+If you recognize the virus in any of your plants, it is best to destroy your hosta and avoid replanting another one in the same spot.

 If you are careful when purchasing new plants, a new hosta plant can give you a lifetime of enjoyment.
 The plant is easy to grow and excellent for the beginning gardener.
 These plants are perfect for shady areas where many other perennials won't thrive.
 The beautiful leaves can add to the beauty of your landscape.